EXPLAINER-What Beijing's new crackdown means for crypto in China

-SHANGHAI, May 19 (Reuters) - Chinese regulators have tightened restrictions that ban financial institutions and payment companies from providing services related to cryptocurrency, marking a fresh crackdown on digital coins.
+SHANGHAI, May 19 (Reuters) - Chinese regulators have tightened restrictions that ban financial institutions and payment companies from providing services related to cryptocurrencies, marking a fresh crackdown on digital money.

-Many of the new rules expand on previous restrictions aimed at cryptocurrencies and close loopholes that had allowed some finance and payment firms to continue in the trade.
+Compared with a previous ban issued in 2017, the new rules greatly expanded the scope of prohibited services, and judged that "virtual currencies are not supported by any real value".

 WHAT ARE THE NEW MEASURES?

-Three financial industry associations on Tuesday directed their members, which include banks and online payment firms, not to offer clients any services involving cryptocurrency, such as currency exchanges, registration, trading, clearing and settlement.
+Three financial industry associations on Tuesday directed their members, which include banks and online payment firms, not to offer any crypto-related services, such as account openings, registration, trading, clearing, settlement and insurance, reiterating the 2017 ban.

-The directives were made in a joint statement from the National Internet Finance Association of China, the China Banking Association and the Payment and Clearing Association of China, and posted by the People's Bank of China (PBOC).
+But the new ban, which was posted by the People's Bank of China (PBOC), also covers services that were not previously mentioned.

+For example, it made clear that institutions must not accept virtual currencies, or use them as a means of payment and settlement.
+Nor can institutions provide exchange services between cryptocurrencies and the yuan or foreign currencies.

-Additionally, institutions were prohibited from providing cryptocurrency saving, trust or pledging services and issuing financial products related to cryptocurrencies.
-Crypto-related information services, insurance and derivatives trading are also banned.
+Additionally, institutions were prohibited from providing cryptocurrency saving, trust or pledging services and issuing crypto-related financial products.
+And virtual currencies must not be used as investment targets by trust and fund products.

-Firms were also urged to step up monitoring of money flows involved in cryptocurrency trading.
+Banks and payment companies were also urged to step up monitoring of money flows involved in cryptocurrency trading, and coordinate more closely in identifying such risks.

+The directives were made in a joint statement from the National Internet Finance Association of China, the China Banking Association and the Payment and Clearing Association of China.

 WHAT WERE EARLIER RULES IN CHINA AGAINST CRYPTOCURRENCIES?